 Usually a foam brush is recommended for applying stain.
 This may be true with real wood stain but faux stain can be applied with a regular bristled brush if desired.

-Apply stain to all flooring evenly, and without overlapping stain.
+Apply stain to all flooring evenly, and without overlapping.
 Do not apply fresh stain to previously dried stain or in separate sections.
-Plan to finish staining what you start for best results.
+Plan to finish staining what you start, for best results.

-You can clearly see both of these potential problems on the floor of the Garfield Dollhouse.
+You can clearly see both of these potential problems on the floor of this Garfield Dollhouse.

-Even though I used the same stain on the entire floor, one side of the floor is much darker than the other.
-Of course, these two floors were divided into two different rooms once the dollhouse was assembled but you should keep this in mind regardless just in case it's not the look you would like for your dollhouse.
+Even though the same stain was used on the entire floor, one side of the floor is much darker than the other.
+Of course, these two floors will be divided into two different rooms, once the dollhouse is assembled, but you should keep this in mind regardless, just in case it's not the look you would like for your dollhouse.

 Even the staircases and interior trim, of all three dollhouses, stained to match the flooring and each other, perfectly.
 Do not assume that your dollhouse kit will have this good fortune.
-The reality is that most tab and slot dollhouse kits are made of a variety of wood sheets, all with different grains and hues.
+The reality is that most tab and slot dollhouse kits are made from a variety of reclaimed, wood sheets, all with different grains and hues.
 The above scenario, should not be assumed nor expected.

 Tab and slot dollhouses are not the only dollhouses whose original floors can have potential problems when stained.
 Even cabinet-grade dollhouse can experience the same outcomes.

-Staining your dollhouse's floors will also not hide certain inconsistancies in the wood like the dark pattern running along the side of the attic floor of the Emerson Row Dollhouse.
+Staining your dollhouse's floors will also not hide certain inconsistencies in the wood, like the dark pattern running along the right side of the attic floor, of this Emerson Row Dollhouse.

-Maybe this is something you wouldn't mind seeing on real life scale wooden kitchen cabinets but they could be an eye sore for some when it's on their dollhouse floor.
+Maybe this is something you wouldn't mind seeing on real life scale wooden kitchen cabinet but they could be an eyesore for some, when it's on their dollhouse floor.

 Not all dollhouse floors can be stained.
 Some have water or burn marks that would be too unsightly to leave exposed.

-Stained dollhouse floors will also have some exposed tab and slots that have to be sanded, filled with wood filler and then re-stained.
+Stained dollhouse floors will also have exposed tab and slots that have to be sanded, filled with wood filler and then re-stained.
 The only wood filler that stains well is Minwax Stainable Woodfiller.
-Even though you may do a great job trying to hide the tab and slots on your flooring, they will never be truly invisible so this is something you will have to decide to live with.
+Even though you may do a great job trying to hide the tab and slots on your flooring, they will never be truly invisible, so this is something you will have to decide if you can live with or not.

 Return To Index